zzhangjii/learning-library/oci-library/qloudable/Ansible_with_OCI_Modules/200_Ansible_with_OCI_Modules.md

 cat ~/.oci/oci_api_key_public.pem
 ```

-21. Hightligh and copy the content from ssh session.
+21. Highlight and copy the content from ssh session.
 Switch to OCI Console, Click Human icon followe by your user name.
 In user details page Click **Add Public Key**.
 In the dialg box paste the public key content and Click **Add**.
 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/Deploying_OCI_Streaming_service/img/Stream_006.PNG" alt="image-alt-text">
 .
 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/Deploying_OCI_Streaming_service/img/Stream_007.PNG" alt="image-alt-text">

+22. Navigate to ``Identity`` --> ``Compartments`` and locate the OCID for your assigned compartment.
+Copy it.

-22. Return to your SSH terminal session.
+23. Return to your SSH terminal session.
 To validate that the CLI is working properly run the following command.
 ```
-oci iam availability-domain list
+oci compute instance list --compartment-id <value you copied in previous step>
 ```

+## Getting started with Ansible
+In this section we will download some sample Ansible resources and configure it to work with our OCI tenancy.
+Before starting this section, make sure you are in your SSH connection to the server you created in the previous section.

-23. Finally - create an SSH key that Ansible will use when deploying new compute resources.
+1. Create an SSH key that Ansible will use when deploying new compute resources.
 Press enter repeatedly to accept all default.
 ```
 ssh-keygen
 ```
 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/Ansible_with_OCI_Modules/img/ansible_002.png" alt="image-alt-text">

-## Getting started with Ansible
-In this section we will download some sample Ansible resources and configure it to work with our OCI tenancy.

-1. Download and unzip the sample files.
+2. Download and unzip the sample files.
 ```
 wget https://github.com/oracle/learning-library/raw/master/oci-library/qloudable/Ansible_with_OCI_Modules/files/oci_ansible.zip
 unzip oci_ansible.unzip
 ```

-2. Ansible will use your CLI credentials to authenticate and authorize access to OCI.
+3. Ansible will use your CLI credentials to authenticate and authorize access to OCI.
 You will need to configure details of which Compartment to use and which Compute image.
 Modify the **env-vars** file to update these values.
 ```
 # OCID of assigned compartment
 export compartment_ocid=[your compartment id goes here - without square brackets]